Name two of your competitors.

 Let me explain.
-Prospects, the people you want to do business with, are right now doing business with Other Guys (let’s call them the OGs).
+Prospects, the people you want to do business with, are already doing business with Other Guys.
+(Let’s call them the OGs).

 Here’s the jackpot question: Which fierce competitor will your desired prospects choose … almost every time?

 It’s a trick question.
 The most frequent choice (by far) will not be You.
 It will not be Alpha.
 It will not be Beta.
 Your prospect will choose your fiercest competitor: NotToChange.